Algodoo

-Algodoo (/ˌælɡəˈduː/) is a physics-based 2D sandbox freeware from Algoryx Simulation AB (known simply as Algoryx) as the successor to the popular physics application Phun.
-It was released on September 1, 2009 and is presented as a learning tool, an open ended computer game, an animation tool, and an engineering tool.
+Algodoo (/ˌælɡəˈduː/) is a physics-based 2D freeware sandbox from Algoryx Simulation AB (known simply as Algoryx) as the successor to the popular physics application Phun.
+It was released on September 1, 2009 and is presented as a learning tool, an open-ended computer game, an animation tool, and an engineering tool.

 The software is functional with desktop and laptop computers, touch screen tablets, and interactive white board systems such as SMART Boards.
-The physics engine in Algodoo utilizes the SPOOK linear constraint solver by Claude Lacoursière and a modified version of Smoothed-Particle Hydrodynamics (SPH) computational method.
+The physics engine in Algodoo utilizes the SPOOK linear constraint solver by Claude Lacoursière and a modified version of the Smoothed-Particle Hydrodynamics (SPH) computational method.
+On the App Store, it costs £4.99 and is only available for iPads.

 This program has been used by many people including educators, students, and children.
 Algodoo has remained as a popular choice from websites like List Of Freeware and Download Cloud for a physics sandbox program due to its complexity, simple GUI and free price.

 History

 In 2008, Emil Ernerfeldt created an interactive 2D physics simulator for his master's thesis project in computer science at Umeå University in Umeå, Sweden.
 This project was released for public and non-commercial use under the name "Phun" and gained considerable attention after a clip of Ernerfeldt using the software went viral on YouTube.

 In May 2008, Ernerfeldt brought the Phun project to Algoryx Simulation AB, a company founded in 2007 by Ernerfeldt's former supervisor at Umeå University, Kenneth Bodin.
 In 2009, Phun was rereleased under the name "Algodoo" (a combination of the words algorithm and do).
 The name change was motivated by the fact that the word "phun" is used by many sites deemed inappropriate for younger users and the fact that trademarking "phun" was nearly impossible.

 In October 2011, Algoryx released two new versions: Algodoo for Education and Algodoo 2.0.0.
 In February 2017, Algodoo for iPad was updated to version 2.1.2 to maintain functionality with iOS 10.
+Beginning in April 2024, Algoryx began releasing public betas for version 2.2.0, bringing 64-bit support to Windows, support for Apple Silicon, and fixes to several long-standing issues.
+This culminated with the stable release of version 2.2.1 on all platforms.